 Always show up for your ride.
 Keep an eye out for the driver arriving, and don’t keep them waiting too long:

 Nothing is more wasteful of a driver’s time than not showing up for the ride.
-However, we understand that not all rides that end for this reason were the result of the rider intentionally not showing up.
-In some situations, it can be difficult for the driver and rider to locate each other, which can lead to the driver cancelling the ride and indicating that the rider didn’t show up, when in reality, the rider was actively searching for the car.
+However, we understand that not all rides that end for this reason were the result of the passenger intentionally not showing up.
+In some situations it can be difficult for the driver and passenger to locate each other, which can lead to the driver canceling the ride and indicating that the passenger didn’t show up, when in reality, the passenger was actively searching for the car.
 For that reason, we again look at repeated behavior over time that signals a tendency not to respect orders made and thus greatly harms integrity of the BOLT Marketplace.
 We do not focus on single incidents.

-Some helpful tips to avoid your rides being cancelled for this reason:
+Some helpful tips to avoid your rides being canceled for this reason:

-In general, communication goes a long way in making sure that your driver will wait for you, rather than cancelling the ride and claiming that you did not show up.
+In general, communication goes a long way in making sure that your driver will wait for you, rather than canceling the ride and claiming that you did not show up.